 Once you’ve gathered your lights, warm clothes, and sturdy shoes, it’s time to start exploring!
 There are two sections that you can hike: the Upper and Lower Caves.
 Each offers something unique to explore.

-Regardless of which section you choose to explore, you’ll begin your adventure at Ape Headquarters which is a small building just off the parking lot.
+Regardless of which section you choose to explore, you’ll begin your adventure at Ape Headquarters.
 A fully paved trail leads to the Main Entrance and a staircase brings you to the tunnel floor.
-You’ll immediately notice the temperature drop.
+The temperature drops quickly.

 The Lower Ape Caves